 Covid-19 has changed the rules of mobility.
 As more and more people want personal cars as the preferred mode of transport, carmakers are seeing a surge in enquiries for smaller four-wheelers.

-But sport utility vehicle (SUV) makers remain unfazed by the general down-trading trend (increasing preference for entry-level small cars) and remain cautiously optimistic about the road ahead.
-They believe buyers in India will continue to spend on pricier models, albeit with some deferment.
+But sport utility vehicle (SUV) makers remain unfazed by the general downtrading trend (increasing preference for entry-level small cars).
+They believe buyers will continue to spend on pricier models, albeit with some deferment.

-Says Shashank Srivastava, executive director, sales and marketing at Maruti Suzuki India: “All research reports and surveys point toward a down-trading or segment transfer trend.”
+Says Shashank Srivastava, executive director, sales and marketing at Maruti Suzuki India: "All research reports point toward a downtrading or segment transfer trend."

 Those who were buying a luxury car may settle for a premium mass model, while those looking at a premium model may go for a compact car or a used model, says Srivastava, adding that the overall demand may not dry up, but see a downward shift.

-“Affordability will be a prime mover,” he says.
-He, however, adds, these are initial trends and there is no datapoint to substantiate the hypothesis - it may change, depending on other extraneous factors.
+"Affordability will be a prime mover," he says.
+He, however, adds, these are initial trends and there is no datapoint to substantiate the hypothesis.

-Srivastava expects the share of first-time buyers in the market - which accounts for more than 50 per cent - to grow further, even as replacement buyers wait it out.
+Srivastava expects the share of first-time buyers in the market — more than 50 per cent now — to grow further, even as replacement buyers wait it out.

-Auto companies have just emerged from a zero sales month in April, as dealerships and factories remained shuttered for over a month.
+Auto companies have just emerged from a zero sales month in April.
 After relaxation in certain pockets of the country, sales touchpoints and factories have resumed operations only a fortnight ago.
-Most of them, however, are operating at a third of a capacity at their manufacturing units and with limited sales network.
+Most of them, however, are operating at a third of the capacity.

 Experts agree that as cars become a necessity, rather than a luxury, small cars will have the driver's seat advantage.

-“A strong need for personal transportation, coupled with the current economic scenario, will give small car sales a push,” says Rahul Mishra, principal at consulting firm AT Kearney.
+“A strong need for personal transportation, coupled with the current economic scenario, will give small car sales a push,” says Rahul Mishra, Principal at consulting firm Kearney.
 “There is general expectation that buyers will tend to down-trade," says Mishra.